Pre-Op Surgical Errors - Medical Malpractice Attorney

 Table of Contents

 Contact our lawyers if you believe a hospital or one of its staff members is guilty of making a harmful or fatal error in preoperative clearance.
-Sometimes patients have underlying medical issues that make certain procedures too risky for them to undergo.
+Sometimes patients have underlying medical issues that make certain surgical procedures too risky for them to undergo.
 Patients or grieving loved ones deserve to explore their rights and potential opportunities for legal action under Florida law.
-The experienced attorneys at Freedland Harwin Valori, PL can help injured patients or loved ones with these types of claims in Florida.
+The experienced surgery malpractice attorneys at Freedland Harwin Valori Gander, PL can help injured patients or loved ones with these types of claims in Florida.

 What Does Preoperative Clearance Mean?

 “Preoperative clearance,” involves the process when healthcare providers identify the patient’s medical history and/or background to determine if they are appropriate for a particular procedure.
-It is a physician’s duty to carefully review a patient’s chart and medical history to decide whether or not the patient is appropriate for the surgery, or whether a different operation is more appropriate.
+A physician must carefully review a patient’s chart and medical history to decide whether or not the patient is appropriate for the surgery or whether a different operation is more appropriate.
 Certain conditions can make a patient inoperable due to the risks of the procedure outweighing the rewards.
 Many different signs and health factors can tell a doctor not to give preoperative clearance, including:

 - Abnormal electrocardiogram (EKG)